unnobatroo/bachelors/README.md

 Open-source contributions for the summer.
 There is also a Solar Boat Team competition on Lake Balaton.

-For the next sem, Will mostly focus on getting as many credits as possible while keeping my direction the same.
-Meaning more academics while maintaining my focus on getting the Goethe Certificate C1 and transfering to a TU9.
+For the next sem, will mostly focus on getting as many credits as possible while keeping my direction the same.
+Meaning more academics, maintaining my focus on getting the Goethe Certificate C1 and transfering to a TU9.